Eat your way around the world as The Big Feast comes to Battersea Park

 For a guide to what else is on in London this month, click here.

-Posted on 13 August 2014, in Festivals, Grub, London and tagged Battersea Park, food festival, foodie, Foodies Festival, london, The Big Feast.
+Posted on 13 Aug 2014, in Festivals, Grub, London and tagged Battersea Park, foodie, London.
 Bookmark the permalink.
 Comments Off on Eat your way around the world as The Big Feast comes to Battersea Park.